- What is DSA?

 Can I attend a committee meeting?
 How do I get involved with a committee?

 All committee meetings are open to the public, and anyone is welcome to attend.
 New to the chapter?
 Feel free to try out a few committee meetings to get a sense of what each one is about and which projects you’d like to get involved with.
 Want a little more information before you go to a meeting?
 At each general meeting, there’s an ‘intermission’ halfway through, where you’ll have an opportunity to speak to the committee leadership.
 They can tell you more about what each committee is working on and different ways to get involved with the work.
 All the up-to-date information about committee meetings (and all other events) can be found here.

 What’s the deal with general meetings?

-Every three months, the general membership of the chapter comes together as the democratic governing body of DSA New Orleans.
+Every other month, the general membership of the chapter comes together as the democratic governing body of DSA New Orleans.
 Expect to hear work reports from committee chairs, debate and vote on important resolutions, and get caught up on the latest news about the chapter.

 What’s the Local Council?